Records for the user 'ego'

 bc.spatial.radius_of_gyration(U)

-The signature of the active_days
+The signature of the active_days indicators is:

 bc.individual.active_days(user, groupby='week', interaction='callandtext', summary='default', split_week=False, split_day=False, filter_empty=True, datatype=None)